We want you to be healthy!

 - Poor nutrition

 Somebody else knows what you’re going through.
 Find a BJC support group near you.

-The BJC WellAware Center is a medically based fitness and wellness center located at 600 South Taylor Avenue on the campus of Barnes-Jewish Hospital.
+Move by BJC is a medically based fitness and wellness center located at 4220 Duncan Avenue in the Cortex district.
 Membership is open to the public.
 Fees are reduced for BJC employees, and Washington University students and employees.